-Azure Ink Recognizer is an AI service in the that recognizes digital ink content, such as handwriting, shapes, and ink document layout.
+Azure Ink Recognizer is an AI service in the Vision Category that recognizes digital ink content, such as handwriting, shapes, and ink document layout.
 Now you can integrate in your applications hand written experiences that are converted to text and made searchable.

 Ink recognizer vs OCR